By Dietitian Jill Place AKA The Queen of Leaky Gut

 I have the same genes … and have neither the tremors nor the crippling rheumatoid arthritis my mother had.
 And researchers are finding that genetics, which we once thought to be the number one reason we get a disease or not, isn’t the only factor.

-Bryce Mendelsohn, MD, PhD, who specializes in medical genetics at the University of California, San Francisco, is puzzled also.
-He cites Type 2 diabetes as a puzzler.There exists conditions in which genes play some role, but lifestyle choices make more of a difference when it comes to whether or not you’ll get it.Click To TweetGenetics and excess weight both can increase its chances.
+As a matter of fact, about only 30% of disease these days has been researched as having a genetic cause.
+Bryce Mendelsohn, MD, PhD, who specializes in medical genetics at the University of California, San Francisco, agrees … especially where Type 2 Diabetes is concerned.
+He says …There exists conditions in which genes play some role, but lifestyle choices make more of a difference when it comes to whether or not you’ll get it.Click To TweetGenetics and excess weight both can increase its chances.
 But “a person of a normal weight, even if they have the highest-risk genetics, probably won’t get diabetes.
 The person who’s overweight, even if they have the lowest-risk genetics, might still get diabetes,” Mendelsohn says.

 So even the thoughts of the medical community are shifting away from the gene theory of disease (and the germ theory too as we now know that bacteria AKA microbiota can be a good thing) towards lifestyle and environmental change.